UnitedHealth nudges up 2012 view on XLHealth deal

+* Xiao xiao will resign as chairman Source text (http://bit.ly/2sSSquB) Further company coverage:

-UnitedHealth Group Inc (UNH.N) nudged up its 2012 profit view on Thursday after closing its acquisition of privately held Medicare specialist XLHealth Corp.
+Feb 9 UnitedHealth Group Inc nudged up its 2012 profit view on Thursday after closing its acquisition of privately held Medicare specialist XLHealth Corp.

 The largest U.S. health insurer by market value now sees 2012 earnings in a range of $4.60 to $4.80 per share, up from $4.55 to $4.75.
 Analysts were anticipating $4.79, according to Thomson Reuters I/B/E/S.